 VU Amsterdam consistently ranks among the world’s best and is placed 165th in the Times Higher Education World University Rankings 2018.
 Interactive and research-led teaching will help you to express your ideas and broaden your views.
 With the opportunity to apply classroom knowledge to real-life challenges, you will develop the independence you need for success.

 The University is based in one of Holland’s fastest-growing business districts, Zuidas.
 This fast-paced business environment provides huge potential for networking, inspiration and work experience.
 More than 700 companies are based in Zuidas, including Google, Mitsubishi, Boeing and Niko.
 On campus you can find careers events, workshops and advisors to help you start thinking about your future.

 You can progress to VU Amsterdam after successfully completing your programme at the International Study Centre.
 Once you successfully complete your programme and achieve the required academic grades, you can progress to a choice of degrees at VU Amsterdam.

 Vrije Universiteit Amsterdam is located in Amsterdam, the capital city of the Holland.
 One of the world’s most multicultural cities, Amsterdam is home to more than 180 different nationalities.
 English is widely spoken, so you’ll have plenty of opportunity to practise and improve your language skills.

 A great place to be a student, Amsterdam is a safe, fun and open-minded city.
 It has lots of things to explore, from historic architecture and pretty canals to world-class museums and restaurants.

-Travelling around Amsterdam is simple and convenient.
+It is a simple and convenient city to get around.
 The tram service is a frequent and reliable way to travel across the city.
 There is also an extensive bus and metro system for the city centre and surrounding neighbourhoods.